 I use 10-hole Hohner Special 20s and Marine Band DeLuxes/

 Crossovers/ Rockets/ Thunderbirds along with a few Suzuki Manjis.
 English dance music rarely works well in 2nd position so I often retune a couple of reeds on my harps to facilitate 1st and 4th position playing, and install valves on some reeds (an invention of Brendan Power) so as to allow bends that would not otherwise be possible.
-I rarely play chromatic and never use tremolo mouth organs.
+I never use chromatic or tremolo mouth organs.
 I am happy to be contacted for advice and suggestions about alternate tunings, and am sometimes available at festivals to run mouthorgan workshops for beginners or improvers.

 Annie's jew's harps: are supplied by